twallema/pySODM/docs/enzyme_kinetics.md

 # A model for the enzymatic esterification of D-glucose and Lauric acid in a continuous-flow reactor

 This tutorial is based on: Tijs W. Alleman.
 (2019).
 Model-Based Analysis of Enzymatic Reactions in Continuous Flow Reactors (master dissertation).
-Ghent University, Ghent, BE.
+Ghent University, Ghent, BE, and is showcased in our [software paper](https://www.sciencedirect.com/science/article/pii/S1877750323002089).

 ## Introduction